nishchaljs/vehicle_fitness/README.md

 # vehicle_fitness
 ## Car Parts Detection
 Download the weights from drive link and place it in _CarPartsDetectionChallenge-master\Data\Model_Weights_

+Refer Test_parts.ipynb for Tire and headlight testing codes.